OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 123 break 123 key 5 - Center of the GridSquare.
 123 break 123 key 1 - Bottom Left.
 123 break 123 key 7 - Top Left.

+#### Grid Vectors

+It is possible to Create a Grid Vector between two Points.

+"Grid Vector -005 break +010"

+Rarely needed, but can be a way to communicate relative coordinates.
+For example by a Forward Observer to coordinate Fire Support.
+Useage of Milrads and Distance
+Adviced to use with the high accuracy of a 10 Digit Grid System.

 ---